pnp/List-Formatting/column-samples/approval-status-icon-color/README.md

 ## Additional notes

-- As of June 4, 2023, the approval features available in list templates "Travel requests with approvals" and "Content scheduler with approvals" are in the process of being rolled out.
-Therefore, they may not be available for some tenants.
-(Roadmap ID [100502](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=100502))
+- [Approvals in Lists](https://support.microsoft.com/office/approvals-in-lists-2bd0954d-5797-4be3-b78a-846f26338e17) feature has not yet been deployed as of May 22, 2024 and some tenants may not be able to activate the feature.

 <img src="https://pnptelemetry.azurewebsites.net/list-formatting/column-samples/approval-status-icon-color" />